peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

 * An arbitrary-precision binary floating-point number.

-### FromSingleBits
-    public static EFloat FromSingleBits​(int value) Creates a binary floating-point number from a 32-bit floating-point number encoded in the IEEE 754 binary32 format.
-This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.

-**Parameters:**

-* <code>value</code> - A 32-bit binary floating-point number encoded in the IEEE 754
- binary32 format.

-**Returns:**

-* A binary floating-point number with the same floating-point value as
- <code>value</code>.

 ### FromString
     public static EFloat FromString​(java.lang.String str, int offset, int length, EContext ctx)